 Get Started

 Just download the game, unzip it and start the server.
-Want more detail?
-Read about getting started with Scalatron.

 Read The Scala Tutorial

-Scalatron comes with a step-by-step tutorial (also as pdf) that talks you through Scala and bot coding with increasingly sophisticated examples.
+that talks you through Scala and bot coding with increasingly sophisticated examples.

 Explore The Rules Of The Game

 In the game, bots compete for energy in a cell-based arena with edible and harmful plants and beasts.
-All is explained in the game rules (also as pdf).

 Find Out How Scalatron Talks To Your Bot

 Scalatron loads your bot as a plug-in.
-The protocol specification (also as pdf) explains exactly how the game interacts with your code.
+The protocol specification

 Benchmark Your Bot & Compare Scores